amnasohaib/amnasohaib.github.io/README.md

 # amnasohaiib.github.io
-a site of me
+a site of me.
-used figma to design the page and added functionality using html/css/js
+I used figma to design the page and added functionality using html/css/js